smritigurungg/MoominUniverse/README.md

 Edges will represent the relationships between Moomin characters, weighted based on the strength and type of their connection (e.g., familial, friendly, antagonistic).

-The nodes will be individual characters within the Moomin universe, such as Moomintroll, Snufkin, Little My, Moominmamma, and other figures.
+The nodes will be individual characters within the Moomin universe, such as the Moomintroll, Snufkin, Little My, Moominmamma, and others.

 ## Features